WinPointLC/Evaluation/README.md

-# OES
+# Evaluation
-This is a repository for the online examination system of WinPoint.
+This is a repository for the Evaluation systems created by WinPoint.